I - Shane redux

 II - But not just a Shane redux ...

 Pale Rider is strongly reminiscent of Eastwood's own High Plains Drifter, his first western as director.
 Like the Preacher, the Drifter was thought to be a ghost by many, a man who came back from the other side to avenge his own death.
-It has often been suggested that High Plains Drifter was based on an Italian western, Sergio Garrone's Django il Bastardo, but in an essay (2) I have pointed out that it's more likely that he was based on the character Harmonica from Sergio Leone's C'era una Volta il West (Once Upon a Time in the West).
+It has often been suggested that High Plains Drifter was based on an Italian western, Sergio Garrone's Django il Bastardo, but it seems more likely to me that he was based on the character Harmonica from Sergio Leone's C'era una Volta il West (Once Upon a Time in the West).
 Several people attending pre-release showings of Once upon a Time in the West thought Harmonica was a ghost, and apparently Leone considered to treat him as such for a while, but later rejected the idea.
-In his book on spaghetti westerns, Alex Cox states that the ghost-like avenger from Django the Bastard was also based on Harmonica (3).
+In his book on spaghetti westerns, Alex Cox states that the ghost-like avenger from Django the Bastard was also based on Harmonica (2).

 Within Eastwood's body of work, High Plains Drifter and Pale Rider are separated by The Outlaw Josey Wales, a film set in a post-war society, with a message of reconciliation.
-In many ways, Pale Rider offers a more positive reading of subjects treated in High Plains Drifter: again it's a story about a community, but the prospectors are a far more benevolent bunch than the citizens of Lago.
-The man coming to their rescue is a man of God, while the stranger from High Plains Drifter seemed more like a messenger from hell.
-A comment made by the Preacher about the way the prospectors can resist LaHoods, puts a similar statement, made by Harmonica (about Morton, the ruthless businessman from Once Upon a Time in the West) in more positive light: The Preacher says the prospectors can resist the LaHoods of this world by sticking together, Harmonica predicted that new Mortons would come along, and wipe out that ancient race called Man.
+In many ways, Pale Rider offers a more positive reading of subjects treated in High Plains Drifter: The Rider is a man of God, while the Drifter seemed more like a messenger from hell.
+A comment made by the Preacher about the way the prospectors can resist LaHood, puts a similar statement, made by Harmonica (about Morton, the ruthless businessman from Once Upon a Time in the West) in more positive light: The Preacher says the prospectors can resist the LaHoods of this world by sticking together, Harmonica predicted that new Mortons would come along, and wipe out that ancient race called Man.

 III - The identity of the Preacher

-After ample consideration, Leone had rejected the idea to treat Harmonica as a ghost, and it's said that the controversial ‘nursing scene’ with Bronson making a sling for his wounded arm, was shot in order to convince viewers Harmonica was real (5).
-Garrone and Eastwood seem to have developed an idea that was present in rudimentary form in Leone's masterpiece.
 Pale Rider does not include any conclusive evidence to the nature and past of the 'Preacher'; it's still possible to read the events in a more allegorical way and see him as a knight errant, responding to the prayers of a virgin.
 After all he sleeps with the woman, which seems to make him 'human', and the anti-corporate message (pro-prospectors, anti-hydraulic mining) has a down-to-earth quality too.
-Some have interpreted as an illustration of Devine Retribution (6); this reading would turn the Preacher in an avenging angel, sent (back) to earth by God himself (but the question would remain if we were to take all these thing literally or explain them in an allegorical sense).
+Some have interpreted as an illustration of Devine Retribution (3); this reading would turn the Preacher in an avenging angel, sent (back) to earth by God himself (but the question would remain if we were to take all these thing literally or explain them in an allegorical sense).
 Anyway, knight errant, ghost or God's own avenging angel, who is this Preacher?

 IV - Evaluation